Who We Are

 Our Mission is reaching out to all people in order to teach them the Gospel of Jesus Christ and to baptize them with water and the Holy Spirit.
 Providing soul care and cultivating a warm fellowship in which everyone shall experience the love of God and the joy of serving Him and others.

-The Denver Flagship Area is a collection of New Apostolic congregations in the Rocky Mountains region (Colorado, Utah, and panhandle of Nebraska).
+The Denver District is a collection of New Apostolic congregations in the Rocky Mountains region (Colorado, Utah, and panhandle of Nebraska).

 The first area is Divine Service Experience.
 This encompasses altar serving, musical groups, technology teams that assist with service aspects, greeting and ushering, altar decorations, and anything else related to our divine services.